amrutprabhu/amrutprabhu.github.io/data/blog/2023/localstack-with-docker-compose.md

 tags: [AWS, docker, localstack, docker compose]
 photo-credits:
 applaud-link: 2021/spring-boot-stream-kafka.json
-date: '2023-05-11'
+date: '2023-05-18'
 draft: false
-summary: 'In this short article, we will look at how you can mimic the behavior of communicating with AWS locally using LocalStack with docker-compose.'
+summary: 'In this quick article, we will look at how you can mimic the behavior of communicating with AWS locally using LocalStack with docker-compose.'
 imageUrl: /static/images/2023/localstack-with-docker-compose/cover.jpg
 actualUrl: 'auto-generated'
 customUrl: 'auto-generated'